 A typical household appliance policy might cover three items, such as a washing machine, dishwasher and TV, for a set payment of around £10 a month.

 This might be enough for you.
 Or you might prefer to buy multi-appliance cover, allowing you to protect, say, nine kitchen appliances with a single monthly payment.

 Before buying any kind of warranty, ask yourself the following questions:

-What kind of guarantee am I getting from the manufacturer?
+- What kind of guarantee am I getting from the manufacturer?

-Is the appliance likely to break down?
+- Is the appliance likely to break down?
 Modern domestic appliances are increasingly reliable.

 - Does my household contents policy cover me for accidental damage, fire or theft of the appliance?